chieh1227/chieh1227/README.md

 # Hi, I'm Ying-Chieh 👋

-Graduating with a dual degree in **Information Management** and **Finance**, heading into a **Data Science** master's program.
-I enjoy building things across the full stack and diving into ML problems.
+Bachelor's in Information Management and Finance at NYCU; incoming Master's student at NTU Department of Engineering Science and Ocean Engineering (Fall 2026), focusing on retrieval-augmented generation (RAG) and LLM applications.

-Currently looking for **software engineering internship** opportunities.
+Currently looking for Summer 2026 software engineering internships, particularly in ML / LLM product development.

 ## Tech Stack